folio-org/raml-module-builder/README.md

       body:
         application/octet-stream:
 ```
-The interfaces generated from the above will contain a parameter of either `javax.mail.internet.MimeMultipart` or `java.io.InputStream` representing the uploaded file.
+The interfaces generated from the above will contain a parameter of type `java.io.InputStream`
+representing the uploaded file.

 ### Option 2